Shopping in Japan: Exploring Japanese Department Stores

 The bronze lions guarding the entrance of Nihonbashi Mitsukoshi are proof of how Japan was influenced by Western culture, as they were inspired by the lions that guard Trafalgar Square in central London.
 Erected in 1914, these lions serve as a tourist attraction for the large department store (Manish, 2015).

 Department stores bring a new kind of shopping experience to Japan as a Western-inspired mall with Japanese customs integrated into it.
-It gives you a new way to experience Japanese culture through a grander scale.
+It gives you a new way to experience Japanese culture on a grander scale.
 If you’re interested in more places to go shopping, don’t miss our article on 10 Places You Need to Shop At When You Come to Japan.

 Even without purchasing anything, shopping in Japan is extremely fun.
 Take your time to look around, and observe the fine craftsmanship that goes into many of these products.
 You may just find something that you really want to buy!